evoheal/EPID-700/README.md

 ## Next Objective
 At the time of writing, **November 21, 2023**, the next objective is:
 * Outline for final citable work live on course page **12/6**

+The primary purpose for the outline of your final project is to facilitate the second round of peer review.
+It must be formatted in the same manner as was the outline for introduction and methods with the principal differences being:

+1) all references included in the final project must be included in this outline beyond the "essential" references as was discussed for the previous course objective.
+One aspect of the peer review will be to establish if any claims are unjustified.
+Claims which are not justified through your own work but which do not amount to "general knowledge" need to be cited.
+What constitutes "general knowledge" will be established in part, through peer review.
+2) all figures presented in the final project must be included in this outline.

 ## Frequently Asked Questions
 * Will our project be related to our fieldwork or is it up to us what topic we pick?